helix-foundation/currency/contracts/deploy/README.md

-To achieve this we borrow Nick's Method from [ERC1820](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1820.md) and deploy our bootstrap contract to allocate a number of addresses.
+To achieve this we borrow Nick's Method from [ERC1820](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1820.md) and deploy our bootstrap contract (`EcoBootstrap`) to allocate a number of addresses.
 Because Nick's Method produces identical deployment addresses across all networks and the addresses of contracts deployed from within a contract are deterministic the addresses allocated in this process will be the same on every network, or the process will